A reader contacted me with a question about a pitch she’d received for a product.

 Here’s a screenshot of the email she received.
 It’s an ad from the folks behind the DuckDuckGo search engine for the revamped version of their browser extension and app.

 Great question.
 First, let’s talk about the unprofessional name.
 How professional did the name Google or Yahoo! sound?
 Or Apple?
 Those names only sound professional now because they’ve been around for a long time.
-And DuckDuckGo has actually been on the scene for almost a decade.
+And DuckDuckGo has actually been on the scene for almost 14 years..
 They are definitely a legitimate search engine.
 Back in the WorldStart days, we mentioned them in several articles, but it’s probably a good time to take another look at them.

 As to how to determine the legitimacy of products, one word: RESEARCH.
 Instead of clicking on the email, open up your browser and do a little looking.
 Check out sites you trust (Like Cyn’s Tech Tips).
 Look for user reviews.
 Even something as simple as checking Wikipedia can turn up results.